Voice-Enabled IoT can make your business smarter. Here’s how!

 The Internet of Things is already an active part of all of our lives.
 From smart thermostats and speakers to a grocery list you dictate to a virtual assistant while driving, these connected devices have made countless parts of life easier.
-Perhaps surprisingly, the number of businesses adopting IoT solutions to drive efficiency up and the bottom line down has lagged behind consumer adoption.
+Perhaps surprisingly, the number of businesses adopting Internet of Things IoT Applications to drive efficiency up and the bottom line down has lagged behind consumer adoption.

-The largest untapped area of IoT is voice-activation, both in terms of applications and deployment in existing devices.
+The largest untapped area of Internet of Things Application (IoT) is voice activation, both in terms of applications and deployment in existing devices.
 However, as a post-COVID-19 world embraces touchless technology at an unprecedented rate, voice-activated IoT is gaining traction.

 Using voice to engage is intuitive and natural, but voice-activated devices offer additional benefits as well.

 With public health driving current conversations, touchless devices are gaining in popularity.
 The less you use touch to engage with devices, the less risk.
 Everywhere cross-contamination occurs–keypads at checkout, buttons and dials inside your vehicle, keychains and door knobs– a voice-activated device can reduce the need for physical contact.

 A single voice-enabled device can control a number of systems, eliminating the need for multiple controllers or engaging with multiple devices.
 Additionally, voice-activated devices make complex operations possible while driving, minimizing the risks of distraction.
 IoT can make asset management and tracking simple and on-demand.

 Voice-enabled devices have the unique ability to reduce costs by eliminating the need for touchscreens.
 For devices that are used intermittently and are frequently dormant, voice activation is of particular value.